 The full Allure of the Seas Bridge Tour review can be found here

-We couldn’t miss our last chance to see our favourite Dreamworks characters, and luckily for us, Shrek and Princess Fiona stopped right in front of us.
+We couldn’t miss our last chance to see our favourite Dreamworks characters.
+Luckily for us, Shrek and Princess Fiona stopped right in front of us.

-The final sunset from our balcony on the Allure of the Seas and a little rainbow to promise that we will return.
+The final sunset from our balcony on the Allure of the Seas.
+A rainbow peaks through the clouds to promise that we will return.

 You Might Like To Read : St Pete Beach New Year Celebrations